Basic Policy and Structure

 Nominating and Compensation Committees

-Although Sapporo Holdings is a Company with an Audit & Supervisory Committee*, it has also established a Nominating Committee and a Compensation Committee with the goals of increasing transparency with respect to the nomination and remuneration of directors, and of preserving a sound management structure.
+Sapporo Holdings has established a Nominating Committee and a Compensation Committee with the goals of increasing transparency with respect to the nomination and remuneration of directors, and of preserving a sound management structure.
 Both committees are comprised of a total of seven members—all independent outside directors (excluding directors who are Audit & Supervisory Committee members), all directors who are Audit & Supervisory Committee members, and the president and representative director—while the chair of each committee is selected from one of the independent outside directors (excluding directors who are Audit & Supervisory Committee members).
-In fiscal 2021, the Nominating Committee held four meetings and the Compensation Committee held three meetings, both of which were attended 100% of the time.
+In fiscal year 2022, the nominating committee was held five times with an attendance rate of 97.1%, and the compensation committee was held five times with a 100% attendance rate.

 * The Committee consists of seven members, including all independent outside directors (excluding those who are members of the Audit Committee), all directors who are members of the Audit Committee, and the President (or the Chairman of the Board when the President is selected from among the Group Executive Officers).